JackSzwergold/Cheat-Sheets/content/Telephony - Telephone System Test Numbers.md

 - **1-718-816-9901**: You have reached the North Staten Island DMS-100, serving codes 273, 390, 442, 447, 448, 556, 720, 727, 815, 816, 876, and 981.
 - **1-800-356-9919**: Message 202.
 Test message 202.
 - **1-941-232-9901**: You have reached the Katonah DMS 100 Central Office Exchange 232.
 Thank you very much.

-***

-*Telephony - Telephone System Test Numbers (c) by Jack Szwergold; written on September 19, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*